DangTrung1212/historty-quiz/memory-bank/progress.md

 ## Known Issues
 - No critical context/state bugs remain
 - Some code duplication and complexity due to separate quiz contexts (to be addressed in refactor)
+- Issue: When clicking 'Chọn Trắc Nghiệm I', the question is re-rendered (potential unnecessary rerender or state reset).

+## Notes
+- Implement reward function and UI should be done in a separate branch (not in current mainline work).

 ## Milestones
 - [x] Project setup and structure established